 Couscous can be used as a side dish, as part of a salad, added to a soup, or as a component of an entrée when combined with other hearty ingredients.
 Because of its "blank slate" flavor profile, it is the ideal base for a wide range of seasonings, from sweet to spicy, as well as ingredients, pairing well with anything from tomatoes to raisins.

 Couscous is very simple to prepare: Pour boiling water over it, allow the water and steam to hydrate the grains, then fluff with a fork.
 It can be boiled like rice, but this method is not recommended because if it cooks too long, it may result in a mushy consistency, opposite of the fluffy texture that couscous is meant to have.
 There are special couscous pots on the market that work by steaming the couscous, producing the right texture every time, but, while ideal, they are not necessary and can be very expensive.

-Boxed couscous instructions say to boil water along with the seasoning (if included), and then add the dry grains.
-Allow to sit for 5 minutes off of the heat and fluff with a fork.
+Boxed couscous instructions say to boil water along with the seasoning (if included) and then add the dry grains.
+Allow it to sit for 5 minutes off of the heat and fluff with a fork.